ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 you still need to place empty scripts in the `Security.Certificate.Renew.Exec` and `Security.Certificate.Change.Exec` paths or an exception will be thrown.

+{PANEL/}

-## Encryption Issues
+{PANEL: Encryption Issues}

 ### Insufficient Memory Exception

 {CODE-BLOCK:plain}
-Memory exception occurred: System.InsufficientMemoryException: Failed to increase the min working set size so we can lock 4,294,967,296 for D:\stackoverflow\RavenData\Databases\SO\Indexes\Auto_Questions_ByBody\Temp\compression.0000000000.buffers.
+Memory exception occurred: System.InsufficientMemoryException:
+Failed to increase the min working set size so we can lock 4,294,967,296 for
+D:\stackoverflow\RavenData\Databases\SO\Indexes\Auto_Questions_ByBody\Temp\compression.0000000000.buffers.
 With encrypted databases we lock some memory in order to avoid leaking secrets to disk.
 Treating this as a catastrophic error and aborting the current operation.
 {CODE-BLOCK/}

 When encryption is turned on, RavenDB locks memory in order to avoid leaking secrets to disk.
 Read more [here](../../server/security/encryption/encryption-at-rest#locking-memory).